Art for Pathway 2-4 Pupils

-Photographic Research, Filming and ICT
+Historical Research, Filming and ICT

-GCSE and A Level
+GCSE and AS Level

-GCSE and A Level art is a real strength in the school and gives more able pupils the freedom to develop complete ownership of their learning and independence.
-Pupils are encouraged to select their own subjects matter and learn a wide range of art skills, experiment with a variety of media and learn to critically analyse their work and the work of other artists within a historical context.
+GCSE and AS Level art is a real strength in the school and gives more able pupils the freedom to develop complete ownership of their learning and independence.
+Pupils are encouraged to select their own subject matter and learn a wide range of art skills, experiment with a broad variety of media and learn to critically analyse their work and the work of other artists within a historical context.
 Pupils should select this course if they are considering a career involving the arts or have a real passion for following personal projects.

 GIfted and Talented Studio Time